mattbierner/blog.mattbierner.com/_posts/2014-10-11-stupid-template-tricks-reversing-template-parameters-on-templated-types.md

 ---
 When I  came across [this Stack Overflow question][so] about reversing a c++ `std::tuple` type, naturally I wondered if the same could be done to templated types besides `std::tuple`, i.e. for a templated type `T`, converting `T<P1, P2, ..., Pn>` to `T<Pn, Pn-1, ..., P1>`.

-Not that I have any practically application for type reversal mind you.
+Not that I have any practical application for type reversal mind you.
 But I was curious.

 {% include image.html file="Claude_Cat_angel.jpg" %}